j-slaughter/grimoire-geisha/README.md

 ## Technical Details

-- 💻 Built with React 19 and JavaScript
+- 💻 Built with React 19, Redux and JavaScript
+- 🔑 Express API and middleware
 - 🎨 Styled using Tailwind CSS
 - 🚀 Vite for fast development and building
 - 🔐 Robust authentication system using JWT